AlexanderMichael12/BFB-321-Semester-Project-Group-10/readme.md

 #   BFB Semester Project - Supply Chain Web Application

 This project is a **web-based logistics management system** developed for BFB321.
-It enables users to manage **drivers, trucks, deliveries, odometer logs, and maintenance records** using a clean HTML interface supported by a Flask backend adn an SQLite database.
+It enables users to manage **drivers, trucks, deliveries, odometer logs, and maintenance records** using a clean HTML interface supported by a Flask backend and an SQLite database.

 ---
 ## Team Details